robren/old-pelican-based-blog/content/deploy-to-gke.md

 The pelican distribution provides makefiles, fabfiles and a direct pelican command line to create content in a subdirectory called output.
-The simplest way to create the static content would be to directly call
+The simplest way to create the static content would be to directly call:

 ```shell
 pelican /path/to/your/content/
 ```
 ### Create a docker image
-The Docker file used is as simple as:
+The Docker file used is a  simple two liner:

 ```shell
 cat ./Dockerfile
 FROM nginx:alpine
 COPY output /usr/share/nginx/html
 ```

-Where the static output from Pelican is contained in the output directory
+This specifies that the base linux container image is the nginx image build on top of the very lightweight linux container called alpine.`The static output from Pelican is contained in the output directory and is copied into the defaule place witin the containers file system where nginx expects to serve html files from.

-The docker build command is then used to build the image.
+The next steps of building and tagging the image can all be compined into one, I'm just splitting them out for clarity.
+In my [robren-blog github repo](https://github.com/robren/robren-blog) fabfile.py script I combine these operations along with versioning the image into one command available as fab kub_rebuild.

 ```shell
 docker build -t alpine-blog
 ```

-# Upload the  ontainer image to the Google Container Registry
+# Upload the  container image to the Google Container Registry

 The Google documentation is pretty clear and straightforward on how to do this [https://cloud.google.com/container-registry/docs/pushing-and-pulling].

 Of note are the details of how the docker image must be tagged.

 The container image called alpine-blog is the image created by the commands described above, it's a lightweight alpine linux, running nginx to host the static site.
 This is what I want to deploy